Assignment 5 - Simple Git

 Run calc.py and to try it out with the options.
 You are going to add to the functionality.

 Follow the style in the code.
-Do not worry about our design rules, unit testing, input validation, or error handling.
+Do not worry about unit testing or error handling for this assignment.

-1. Add a “power” option to raise one number to the power of another.
-Stage and commit it.
+2. Add a “power” option to raise one number to the power of another.
+Add it to the user menu.
+Add and commit your changes using git with a meaningful commit message.

-2. Add a “logarithm” option that computes the log(x, base).
+3. Add a “logarithm” option that computes the log(x, base).
 Import the standard math library and use the log() function.
+Add it to the user menu.
+Add and commit your changes using git with a meaningful commit message.

 Rubric